BDEvan5/ppx/README.md

-# PPO Algorithms in JAX
+# PPX: PPO Algorithms in JAX

 This repo features a high-speed JAX implementation of the [Proximal Policy Optimisation (PPO)](https://arxiv.org/abs/1707.06347) algorithm.
 The algorithm is given as a single file implementation so that all the design choices are clear.